awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 ## Encode Categorical<a name="data-wrangler-transform-cat-encode"></a>

 Categorical data is usually composed of a finite number of categories, where each category is represented with a string\.
 For example, if you have a table of customer data, a column that indicates the country a person lives in is categorical\.
-The categories would be Afghanistan, Albania, Algeria, and so on\.
+The categories would be *Afghanistan*, *Albania*, *Algeria*, and so on\.
 Categorical data can be *nominal* or *ordinal*\.
 Ordinal categories have an inherent order, and nominal categories do not\.
-The highest degree obtained \(High school, Bachelors, Master\) is an example of ordinal categories\.
+The highest degree obtained \(*High school*, *Bachelors*, *Masters*, and so on\) is an example of ordinal categories\.

 Encoding categorical data is the process of creating a numerical representation for categories\.
-For example, if your categories are Dog and Cat, you may encode this information into two vectors, `[1,0]` to represent Dog, and `[0,1]` to represent Cat\.
+For example, if your categories are *Dog* and *Cat*, you may encode this information into two vectors, `[1,0]` to represent *Dog*, and `[0,1]` to represent *Cat*\.

 When you encode ordinal categories, you may need to translate the natural order of categories into your encoding\.
-For example, you can represent highest degree obtained with the following map: `{"High school": 1, "Bachelors": 2, "Masters":3}`\.
+For example, you can represent the highest degree obtained with the following map: `{"High school": 1, "Bachelors": 2, "Masters":3}`\.

 Use categorical encoding to encode categorical data that is in string format into arrays of integers\.